StackExchange/dnscontrol/documentation/adding-new-rtypes.md

 ## Step 8: Write documentation

-Add a new Markdown file to `documentation/functions/domain`.
+Add a new Markdown file to `documentation/language_reference/domain_modifier_functions` (if the new record type is service provider specific, add it to the appropriate subfolder, creating the folder if it does not exist).
 Copy an existing file (`CNAME.md` is a good example).
 The section between the lines of `---` is called the front matter and it has the following keys:

 -   `name`: The name of the record.
 This should match the file name and the name of the record in `helpers.js`.
 -   `parameters`: A list of parameter names, in order.
 Feel free to use spaces in the name if necessary.
 Your last parameter should be `modifiers...` to allow arbitrary modifiers like `TTL` to be applied to your record.